What is a Component Library, and Why Should You Use One for UI Development?

 React is a prime example of a popular open-source framework, developed by Facebook as a component library but since grown into a large ecosystem for creating apps, static sites, and desktop applications.

-Plus, there are many more advantages worth highlighting:
+There are many more advantages of using a component library that are worth highlighting:

 - Accessibility: As a single repository for housing ready-made, reusable components, a component library offers quick access to developers and designers everywhere.
 This improves collaboration and communication between developers and designers working across teams.

 - Reduced code duplication: Often, code gets duplicated across varying designs and projects.
-But with a component library, there’s no need to convert the design to code.
-Instead, you can use the code component to design with no further development.
+But with a component library, there’s no need to convert every pixel to code.
+Instead, you can use already coded components with no further development.

 - Consistency: Promoting a single source of truth is more likely with a component library.
 By enabling consistent UI and UX across entire projects, it’s easier to achieve uniformity.
-And this is a key advantage over different designers working across a range of designs.
+And this is a key advantage that makes you work faster and more efficiently.

 - Speed: By avoiding building from the bottom up, teams save time.
-Instead of redesigning or creating a calendar, it’s already there to use.
+Instead of recreating or designing a calendar, it’s already there to use.
 Plus, thanks to a set of ready-made, pre-set components, teams can avoid any drawn-out, time-draining decision-making processes they may have once faced.

 - Compatibility: Frontend developers can struggle with ensuring cross-browser and cross-device compatibility.
 But a component library will go a long way to avoiding incompatibility through standardization.